Normally, Chinese Checkers

 The above 5 solutions are characterized by having

-additional solutions.)
-While other 27-move solutions might exist, this
+other 27-move solutions might exist, this is considered most

-is considered most unlikely.
-(Note: there are mirror images of the
+unlikely.
+(Note: there are mirror images of the above

-above sequences, but these are not considered as "different".)
-Also, a
+sequences, but these are not considered as "different".)
+Also,

 Computer Algorithm

-"breadth first" search out of all possible board positions (mirror
+wide "breadth first" search out of all possible board

 have to match one of the 14-move positions (27-move solution).